 Students will be introduced to project management processes and context.
 Working in teams students will develop a project management plan and design a solution for an industrial case study on a topical subject.
 Students will be introduced to professional practice and their personal and professional development.

 This unit will explore the fundamentals of electronics and how they are incorporated within products.
 The unit will introduce various types of components and systems and how their characteristics can be utilised to enhance design proposals.

 Introduces the learners to the considerations for designing products for a sustainable future.
 You will gain an appreciation of the resource and sustainability requirements of materials and related industries.
 You will also consider the role of a Designer in the following arears: minimizing environmental impact, using appropriate and alternative materials and technologies and lifecycle analysis.

 This is a workshop based unit in which students develop and apply various practical techniques to produce effective prototypes in order to communicate design proposals.
 You will learn about fundamental manual techniques to advanced digital fabrication processes.

 Digital Design 2

 Developing skills using Computer Aided Design (CAD) to analyse the design proposal in a variety of industry standard software and digital media options.
 You will advance your CAD knowledge and discover how to make advanced forms, multipart assemblies and photorealistic digital renderings and images.

 The final year of your Product Design Engineering degree will include a major individual project and study of the latest developments and challenges in your chosen specialist area.
+You will continue to develop increasingly advanced capabilities in a variety of design and visualisation software platforms whilst applying your knowledge in the design of complex products in industry collaborative projects.
+The final year culminates as you develop your professional portfolio for your design show, where you exhibit a selection of your work drawn from your time at Manchester Met.
 In your final year, you will typically study the following units (the list of units is indicative and may be subject to change).